flyingjones/chron-sort/Readme.md

-  -t, --types <types>                                                Space seperated list of file endings to sort --from <from>                                                      Minimum date for files to sort --to <to>                                                          Maximum date for files to sort --fast-scan, --prefer-file-name-parsing                            Prefer FileName parsers over ExifTag parsers (which is significantly faster since parsing a file name which already is in memory doesn't use I/O)
+  -t, --types <types>                                                Space seperated list of file endings to sort --from <from>                                                      Minimum date for files to sort --to <to>                                                          Maximum date for files to sort --fast-scan, --prefer-file-name-parsing                            Prefer FileName parsers over metadata-based parsers (which is significantly faster since parsing a file name which already is in memory doesn't use I/O)
   --scan-parallel                                                    Perform the scan part in parallel [default: False] --log-level <Critical|Debug|Error|Information|None|Trace|Warning>  Log Level [default: Information] -v, --verbose                                                      Same as --log-level Trace